-If a supplement does not suit your dog then it might cause an adverse effect which defeats the purpose of the supplement altogether.
+If a supplement does not suit your dog then it might cause an adverse effect that defeats the purpose of the supplement altogether.

-So it’s important that you do your research and consult with your vet before giving your dog a supplement dose.
+So you must do your research and consult with your vet before giving your dog a supplement dose.

 One of the most important things to consider is the number of active ingredients in the supplement that you are providing for your dog.

 The more active ingredients there are, the better the results for your Huskita will be.

 Sometimes the number of active ingredients are not made available on the product labels, hence it is suggested that you skip these products altogether as they probably have less active ingredient content in them.

 Another thing to consider is whether your dog has any allergies or food sensitivities or not because if so, you’ll need to choose a hypoallergenic supplement that does not bother your dog.

 Once you choose the right option it is then important to give it to your dog in a format that he doesn’t refuse to eat it.

 Try liquid or soft chew forms if your dog wouldn’t eat but after you build the habit your Huskita is bound to get used to it in no time.